James Maxwell, 1st Earl of Dirletoun: Charles I

 In March 1630 Maxwell, by now wealthy, was involved in the sale of older crown jewels with Francis Cottington and acquired a number of pieces himself including the two pearls remaining from the Mirror of Great Britain and Anne of Denmark's gold circlet set with diamonds, emeralds, rubies and pearls, which had been made for her coronation in England by Spilman and Herrick.
 There was also a head attire with nine great round pearls.

+Maxwell acquired Innerwick Castle in Scotland, and was known as "Maxwell of Innerwick".
+He bought the lordship of Dirleton and Dirleton Castle in 1631.
+In 1633, an Act of the Parliament of Scotland transferred the benefice of the parish church of Gullane to Dirleton, and Maxwell would be patron.
+Parliament also confirmed various property rights the Earl and his wife Elizabeth.

+Maxwell acquired Guildford Priory House and park in 1641 from the Murrays.
+He had been keeper of the park (in reversion) since 1611.

-Maxwell acquired Innerwick Castle, and was known as "Maxwell of Innerwick".
-He bought the lordship of Dirleton and Dirleton Castle in 1631, and was made Earl of Dirletoun around 1646, though as in the case his courtier of William Murray, Earl of Dysart and Patrick Maule, Earl of Panmure, the process of granting and confirming these peerages is obscure.
+He was made Earl of Dirletoun around 1646, though as in the case his courtier of William Murray, Earl of Dysart and Patrick Maule, Earl of Panmure, the process of granting and confirming these peerages is obscure.

-James Maxwell died at Holyrood Palace in April 1650, and was buried at Dirleton Kirk.
+James Maxwell died at Holyrood Palace on 19 April 1650, and was buried at Dirleton Kirk.

 Family

 In 1619 Maxwell married Elizabeth de Boussy, or Bousson de Podolsko (d.
 1659), from Antwerp, who had been Anne of Denmark's laundry woman and was the widow of William Ryder (d.
 1617), a harbinger or clerk of the royal stables.
 She owned a miniature portrait of Anna of Denmark's brother, the Duke of Holstein, set with diamonds.
 The Royalist agent Jane Whorwood was her daughter from her marriage to Ryder.

 Their daughter Diana Maxwell married Charles Cecil, Viscount Cranborne, and Elizabeth Maxwell married William Hamilton, 2nd Duke of Hamilton, then known as the Earl of Lanark.
 Elizabeth's dowry in 1639 was 288,000 Scottish merks.

 Robert Maxwell, his brother, died in 1637 leaving an embroidered scarf and £50 for a gown to his niece Elizabeth, and a pair of embroidered slippers and £50 to Diana.
-Another brother, Charles, may have been the Charles Maxwell killed by Sir Robert Ker in a duel at Cambridge in 1620.